Uberspace/lab/source/guide_nextcloud.rst

 ^^^^^^^^^^^^^^

 To enable video/audio calls in your instance, install and enable the "Talk" app in the admin interface.
-If the web installation fails, install the app manually in your shell:
+If the web installation fails, install the app manually in your shell.
+Note that the Talk app's technical name is actually spreed.

 .. code-block:: console

-  [isabell@stardust html]$ cd apps
+  [isabell@stardust html]$ php ~/html/occ app:install spreed
-  [isabell@stardust apps]$ curl -L https://github.com/nextcloud/spreed/releases/download/v8.0.7/spreed-8.0.7.tar.gz | tar -xvzf -
+  spreed 16.0.0 installed
+  spreed enabled
-  [isabell@stardust apps]$
+  [isabell@stardust html]$

 Reload the page and press the talk icon in the top menu bar.